Friday, 6 April 2018

 Now, my mission is to be able to replicate the QD wheel nut spanner and the gearbox top nut extension for my own SQ4, which is 1951.
 Here's the parts list:

-I guess that the gearbox nut extension 6649-50 is just a hex tube to fit over the front of the spanner.
+Guessing again, I thought that the gearbox nut extension 6649-50 was just a hex tube to fit over the front of the spanner.
+Wrong again!
+Find out what it is here, with the write up on how I made the 1950 version.

 Reproduction 1938 Pattern Spanner